nsnam/ns-3-dev-git/doc/contributing/source/general.rst

 can be used to quickly format new source code files proposed for the mainline.

+Additionally, the project also maintains a Python program called ``trim_trailing_whitespace.py``, found in the ``utils/`` directory.
+This program checks and trims trailing whitespace in text files, in order to comply with the |ns3| coding style.

 Creating a patch
 ****************
 Patches are preferably submitted as a GitLab.com